Convex Hulls of Random Order Types: Poles of projective symmetries

-It is perhaps worthwhile to mention that while many of the basic lemmas (Lemmas~\ref{l:AffineSymmetry101}, \ref{l:SymmetryByTwo}, and \ref{l:HemisetSymmetry101}) have appropriate generalizations to higher dimensions (along the lines of our proofs or also \cite{AILOW14}), this proposition fails for higher dimensions: clearly, a set in $\RR^3$, or -- in our terminology -- an affine set $A$ on $\SS^3$ can have a nontrivial symmetry (rotation) which stabilizes a nontrivial intersection of $A$ with a hemisphere.
+It is perhaps worthwhile to mention that while many of the basic lemmas (\eg Proposition~\ref{p:act} and Lemma~\ref{l:unique-if-not-lonely}) have appropriate generalizations to higher dimensions (along the lines of our proofs or also \cite{AILOW14}), this proposition fails for higher dimensions: a set in $\RR^3$, or -- in our terminology -- an affine set $A$ on $\SS^3$ can have a nontrivial symmetry (rotation) which stabilizes a nontrivial intersection of $A$ with a hemisphere.